Course Code and Name

 Mining of Massive Datasets

-Leskovec, Jure & Rajaraman, Anand & Ullman, Jeffrey David (2014), Cambridge University Press, 476 pages.
+Leskovec, Jure & Rajaraman, Anand & Ullman, Jeffrey David (2014),

 Available for free online here.